Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The spatial structure of the solid

 \subsection{Pattern equivariant functions and operators}

-Let ${\lang^R}_0$ be the set of $R$-patch classes of $\pe$ equipped with the Hausdorff metric topology: the class of $B_R[\pe;x]$ is at least $\epsilon$-close to the class of $B_R[\pe;y]$ if there is $z\in \R^d$ such that any point of $B_R[\pe;x]$ is within distance $\epsilon$ of a point of $B_R[\pe;y]+z$ and vice versa.
-We then define ${\lang^R}$ to be the closure of ${\lang^R}_0$ in that topology. \begin{definition} We say that a bounded continuous function $f:\R^d\to\C$ is strongly pattern equivariant with radius $R>0$ if there is a continuous function $b:\lang^R\to\C$ such that $f(x) = b(B_R[\pe;x])$ for all $x\in\R^d$.
+Let $\lang^R(\pe)_0$ be the set of $R$-patch classes of $\pe$ equipped with the Hausdorff metric topology: the class of $B_R[\pe;x]$ is at least $\epsilon$-close to the class of $B_R[\pe;y]$ if there is $z\in \R^d$ such that any point of $B_R[\pe;x]$ is within distance $\epsilon$ of a point of $B_R[\pe;y]+z$ and vice versa.
+We then define $\lang^R(\pe)$ to be the closure of $\lang^R(\pe)_0$ in that topology. \begin{definition} We say that a bounded continuous function $f:\R^d\to\C$ is strongly pattern equivariant with radius $R>0$ if there is a continuous function $b:\lang^R(\pe)\to\C$ such that $f(x) = b(B_R[\pe;x])$ for all $x\in\R^d$.
 We define $C_\pe(\R^d)$ to be the closure of all strongly pattern equivariant functions in the sup norm. \end{definition} An example of a strongly pattern equivariant function is the convolution $g\ast \delta_{\pe_a}$ of a compactly supported continuous function $g:\R^d\to \C$ with the sum of the Dirac measures at the points of $\pe_a$, $\delta_{\pe_a}=\sum_{x\in\pe_a} \delta_x$, $\delta_x(A) = 1$ if $x\in A\subset\R^d $ but $0$ if $x\notin A$.

 We call the functions of $C_\pe(\R^d)$ pattern equivariant and note that they can be described as follows: strongly pattern equivariant functions with radius $R$ form a unital sub-algebra of all bounded continuous functions on $\R^d$ and a function which is strongly pattern equivariant with radius $R$ is also strongly pattern equivariant with radius $R'>R$.
 Hence strongly pattern equivariant functions define a directed system of algebras and $C_\pe(\R^d)$ is its $C^*$-direct limit.
-The Gelfand spectrum of $C_\pe(\R^d)$ is hence the inverse limit of the topological spaces $\lang^R$.
-This space, which we denote $\Omega_\pe$, is the pattern space of $\pe$.
-It is also referred to as the hull of $\pe$.
+The Gelfand spectrum of $C_\pe(\R^d)$ is hence the inverse limit of the topological spaces $\lang^R(\pe)$.
+This space, which we denote $\Omega_\pe$, is usually referred to as the hull of $\pe$.
+The action $\alpha:\R^d \to \mathrm{Aut}(C_\pe(\R^d))$ by translation, $\alpha_a(f) (x) = f(x+a)$, induces an $\R^d$-action on $\Omega_\pe$.

 The double $R$-patch of $\pe$ at $(x,y)\in \R^d\times\R^d$ is the subset

 We call $|y-x|$ the range of the double patch.
 We use again the diagonal action to translate double $R$-patches and to define a double $R$-patch class as the equivalence class of the double patch under translation.